 Sitting down saves you lots of energy and makes it easier to reach your lower legs and feet.
 Try washing your upper body first and then your lower body using products with long handles to help you.

 Using brushes, sponges and toe washers with long handles reduces the need to bend to reach your feet.
 Have loops or soft handles sewn onto towels to help grip the towel when drying and use a clean, dry toe washer to dry your feet.
 Alternatively, wrap a towel around a dressing stick with a long handle.

 Putting socks, stockings and shoes on

 Try sitting down to dry yourself and get dressed and use a foot stool to help you reach your feet.
-If reaching your feet is difficult, using equipment with a long handle like shoe horns, sock or stocking aids and dressing sticks can make it much easier.
+If reaching your feet is difficult, using equipment with a long handle can make it much easier.
+Try products like a shoehorn, sock aid or dressing stick.
 You might like to consider shoes with Velcro straps or elastic laces instead of having to tie your laces.